MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/port-chrome-extension.md

     > [!NOTE]
     > If your extension uses APIs that are not supported by Microsoft Edge, it may not port directly.

 1. In the manifest file, set the `update_URL` field to `https://edge.microsoft.com/extensionwebstorebase/v1/crx`.
-The value points to the `.crx` file of your extension in the Microsoft Edge Add-ons store and allows Microsoft Edge to check for extension updates.
+The value points to the `.crx` file of your extension in the Microsoft Edge Add-ons website and allows Microsoft Edge to check for extension updates.
 1. If `Chrome` is used in either the name or the description of your extension, rebrand your extension using `Microsoft Edge`.
 To pass the certification process, the changes are required.
 1. Test your extension to check if it works in Microsoft Edge by [sideloading your extension][ExtensionsGettingStartedExtensionSideloading].
 1. If you face any issues, you may debug your extensions in Microsoft Edge by using the DevTools, or [contact us][mailtoExtensionMicrosoft].
-1. Follow the [publishing guidelines][ExtensionsPublishPublishExtension] to publish your extension on Microsoft Edge Add-ons store.
+1. Follow the [publishing guidelines][ExtensionsPublishPublishExtension] to publish your extension on Microsoft Edge Add-ons website.

     > [!NOTE]
     > If your extension exchanges messages with a native app using `chrome.runtime.connectNative`, ensure that you set `allowed_origins` to `extension://[Microsoft-Catalog-extensionID]` in your native messaging host manifest file.
 The setting allows the app to identify your extension.

 ## Next steps

-After your extension package is ready to publish in the Microsoft Edge Add-ons store, [create a developer account][ExtensionsPublishCreateDevAccount] and [publish your extension][ExtensionsPublishPublishExtension].
+After your extension package is ready to publish in the Microsoft Edge Add-ons website, [create a developer account][ExtensionsPublishCreateDevAccount] and [publish your extension][ExtensionsPublishPublishExtension].

 <!-- links -->